rafaelruch/agendapro/replit.md

 - **Data Validation**: Zod is used for robust data validation across the system.

 ### Feature Specifications
-- **Core Features**: Multi-tenant support, secure authentication, master admin panel, user management (per tenant), service management (with categories and values), appointment scheduling (with optional service linking), quick action checkboxes for appointment completion, and a complete REST API.
+- **Core Features**: Multi-tenant support, secure authentication, master admin panel, user management (per tenant), service management (with categories and values), appointment scheduling (with optional service linking), appointment editing (including date and time), quick action checkboxes for appointment completion, and a complete REST API.
+- **Appointment Editing**: Full support for editing appointments including date, time, client, service, duration, status, and notes.
+Available in calendar view (tenant users) and master admin panel (all tenants).
 - **API Token System**:
   - Tenants can generate and manage their own API tokens through the Settings page
   - Master admins can create and manage API tokens for any tenant through the Admin panel